MakeSchool-Tutorials/We-Sell-Shoes/P04-Subscribe-Panel/content.md

 One of the most important aspects of modern landing pages is directing users to sign up for newsletters.

-We are going to create an input field with a subscribe button, and wrap it over a nice parallaxed background.
+We are going to create an input field with a subscribe button, and wrap it over a nice **parallax effect** background.

-# Adding in the markup
+# Adding in the Markup

 Let's start again by adding in some HTML: